-Police in George arrest suspect in Mall of America shooting
+Police in Georgia arrest suspect in Mall of America shooting

-A suspect wanted in connection with a fatal shooting at the Mall of America in December was arrested in Georgia on Tuesday, police said.
+BLOOMINGTON, Minn.
+(AP) — A suspect wanted in connection with a fatal shooting at the Mall of America in December was arrested in Georgia on Tuesday, police said.

 Bloomington, Minnesota, Police Chief Booker Hodges said during a news conference Tuesday that the 17-year-old suspect was taken into custody in Decatur, Georgia, by federal and state law enforcement officials.
 The suspect faces charges of second-degree murder and second-degree assault.